gravitational/teleport/rfd/0089-merge-webapps.md

 ## Why

-The version of the web UI and the Teleport are tightly coupled but the repositories are separate which means that complexities arrise when integrating the two projects.
+The version of the web UI and the Teleport are tightly coupled but the repositories were created separate to support both Gravity and Teleport.
+This introduced complexities when integrating the two projects.

 We have to separately clone and build the web UI and commit the webasset changes into the teleport repo whenever we want to represent an update.
 We also have to maintain multiple build systems and ops procedures for the web UI.

-Moving the web UI repositories into their respective Teleport repo will save us time and confusion.
+Now that Gravity is no longer a product we develop, moving the web UI repositories into their respective Teleport repo will save us time and confusion.

 ## Success Criteria